Kangra tea: Description

 Although Kangra cultivates both black tea and green tea, black tea constitutes around 90 percent of the production.
 As of May 2015, there are 5,900 tea gardens in the area covering about 2,312 hectares of land between Dharamsala, Shahpur, Palampur, Baijnath and Jogindernagar; with an annual output of 8.99 lakh kg.

 Kangra tea is known for its unique color and flavor.While the black tea has a sweet lingering after taste, the green tea has a delicate woody aroma.
 The unique characteristics of the tea is attributed to the geographical properties of the region.
 It was granted the Geographical Indication tag in 2005 by Office of the Controller-General of Patents, Designs and Trademarks, Chennai, as per Geographical Indications of Goods (Registration and Protection) Act, 1999.

 Flavour is indeed the unique selling proposition of Kangra tea.
 The Chinese hybrid variety grown here produces a very pale liquor, which is the reason why Kangra does not produce any CTC (crushed, turned, curled) tea—the staple tea of India.

 Tea tourism

 Tea tourism is slowly beginning to gain ground in and around Kangra.
 Several of the tea estates and tea factories in Palampur and Dharamsala offer factory tours as well as home stays for those interested in learning more about the tea.
+Wah Tea Estate in Palampur offers an in-depth guided tea tour and tea tasting session.
 The Dharmsala Tea Company offers guided tours of its factory and tea gardens, starting from its factory in Mann Tea Estate.
 Similarly, the Palampur Cooperative Tea Factory offers factory tours and homestays.